Seanba/Tiled2Unity/doc/prepostfix.md

 **Note:** This feature was added with Tiled2Unity 1.0.11.0

+It is always a good idea to give all your resources (textures, map files, etc.) a unique name.
+This will ensure Tiled2Unity cleanly imports your Tiled Map Editor maps into a funtional prefab when exported.

 One common problem occurs when you have *different* textures that share the *same* filename.
 By default, Tiled2Unity will export those textures over each other leading to some visual bugs.